iv3SOJ/Bootstrap-sass-grunt-setup-UXD-v2/README.md

 ex. `{ "location" : "C:\\Users\\Me\\MyProject" }`

 *use double back slashes (\\\\) to escape the backslash string*

-## Grunt Setup

-Next, we need to install grunt and all the required modules / plugins that we need.

-`npm install`

-*using this command, node will install all dependencies that are listed inside your package.json

 ## Viewing Your Project